-PROCEDURE FOR INITIAL INDIAN CHILD WELFARE ACT DETERMINATION AT INTAKE/INVESTIGATION, and instructions for completing form CF-FSP 5323 (Verification Of Indian Child Welfare Act Eligibility, available in DCF Forms) Affairs.
+PROCEDURE FOR INITIAL INDIAN CHILD WELFARE ACT DETERMINATION AT INTAKE/INVESTIGATION,

+Affairs.
 This must be in the form of a letter sent via certified or registered mail, return receipt requested.
 This action is completed by CLS.

 - The intent of the inquiry and notification letter is to formally advise the tribe that we are involved with a child who has been alleged or shown by documentation to be associated with their tribe (or a tribal member) and we are making inquiry as to the child's and the parent's status with their tribe.
 If the tribe denies the child is a member or eligible for membership in their tribe, the case does not meet ICWA criteria for that tribe.
 If the tribe confirms enrollment (or membership), or eligibility, the case will meet ICWA criteria and ICWA requirements must be applied. - Telephone contact with the tribe is strongly encouraged and often expedites the process of connecting with the tribe at the earliest point possible and avoids unnecessary delays in permanency planning. - The following two tribes have reservations located in Florida, or near Florida borders, and should be contacted immediately if a child known or believed to be a member of one of these tribes is identified during an investigation or in a case management services case: